Elanis/web-to-desktop-framework-comparison/runner/README.template.begin.md

 | | ***tvOS*** | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✔️ |
 | | ***Web*** | ❌ | ❌ | ❌ | ❌ | ✔️<sup>3</sup> | ❌ | ✔️ | ❌ |

-**<sup>1</sup>**: Linux 32 Bit support dropped
+**<sup>1</sup>**: Linux 32-bit support dropped
 **<sup>2</sup>**: https://github.com/tauri-apps/tauri#platforms
 **<sup>3</sup>**: Uses [modes](https://neutralino.js.org/docs/configuration/modes/) to generate web apps

 ## Benchmarks

-**See [benchmarks.json](https://github.com/Elanis/web-to-desktop-framework-comparison/blob/main/runner/benchmarks.json) to get more informations about following data.**
+**See [benchmarks.json](https://github.com/Elanis/web-to-desktop-framework-comparison/blob/main/runner/benchmarks.json) to get more information about the following data.**

-*Note:* These benchmarks are done on Github CI, there are measures to have measurements more accurates (e.g. multiple runs), but it will never exactly be accurate, as it totally depends on system load and resources.
-You should read these tables as comparision between frameworks on a same OS/Arch/App with a margin of error.
+*Note:* These benchmarks are done on GitHub CI.
+There are ways to make measurements more accurate (e.g., multiple runs), but they will never be perfectly accurate, as they totally depend on system load and resources.
+You should read these tables as a comparison between frameworks for the same OS, architecture, and app, with a margin of error.